Oaksaka/Dotfiles-oaks/README.md

 # Dotfiles-oaks
-What is used for the 🍚: yasb, komorebi, starship, Vim, cava, fastfetch, & the 😎 wallpaper i prlly 4got sum but wtv
+What is used for the 🍚: yasb, komorebi, starship, Vim, cava, Bottom, pipes-rs, fastfetch, & the 😎 wallpaper i prlly 4got sum but wtv

 ⣤⣤⣤⣤⣤⣤⣤⣤⣤⣤⣤⣤⣤⣤⣤⣤⠤⣤⣤⣤⣤⣤⣠⣤⣤⣤⣤⣤⣤⣤⣤⣤⡄⠀⢠⣤⢤⣤⣤⣤⣤⣤⣤⣤⣤⣤⣤⣤⣤⣤
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⡟⣿⠿⣽⣻⣿⣿⣿⣿⣿⣿⣿⣿⣿⣻⣿⣿⣿⣿⣿⣿⣿⡿⠀⠀⠀⢻⡿⣿⣿⣿⢿⣻⣟⣿⢿⣿⣿⣿⣿⣿